tthorntone/AdNauseam-Wiki/Behind-the-scene-network-requests.md

 To turn off the filtering of behind-the-scene requests is just a matter of whitelisting the _"Behind the scene"_ scope, or to turn off _"advanced user"_ mode.

-To whitelist the behind-the-scene scope: add `behind-the-scene` as a whitelist directive, in the _Whitelist_ tab of µBlock's dashboard.
+To whitelist the behind-the-scene scope: add `behind-the-scene` as a whitelist directive, in the _Whitelist_ tab of uBlock's dashboard.

 If there are only very specific behind-the-scene network requests you would like to filter, a good approach to minimize potential problems is to use dynamic filtering: set a local rule for the `all` cell to _allow_ (green) (i.e. `behind-the-scene * * allow`).
 This will ensure nothing is blocked in the behind-the-scene scope, just as if uBlock is disabled for that scope.
 Then proceed to create _block_ rules for the specific hostnames for which you want to block all network requests.